neilstockbridge/dsoquad-BIOS/README.md

 # dsoquad-BIOS

-This is intended to be a port of SYS ( AKA The BIOS) to gcc.
-Currently it compiles ( albeit with warnings) and links and looks about the right size, but if you flash it you will get only a white screen on startup.
+This is a port of SYS ( AKA The BIOS) to gcc.

+## Current status

+It seems to work with the official APP1 although `USB_Init` does not work yet.

+## Files and folders

 folder    | notes
 ----------|-------------------------------------------------------------------